North Carolina State Fair: Buildings

 The fairground's most significant structure is J. S. Dorton Arena, a 7,500-seat stadium designed by architects Matthew Nowicki and William Henry Deitrick in 1949.
 Completed in 1953 as a livestock-judging pavilion, it features a large suspended roof and was the first indoor arena designed without any columns, becoming a model for future superdome structures.
-Opening for the centennial of the fair's founding, Dorton Area "became the symbol of the modern fair."
+Opening for the centennial of the fair's founding, Dorton Arena "became the symbol of the modern fair."
 In 1957, the American Institute of Architects selected it as one of ten 20th-century buildings that would shape American architecture.
 Dorton Arena was listed on the National Register of Historic Places in 1972 and is a Raleigh Historic Landmark and a National Historic Civil Engineering Landmark.

 The North Carolina State Commercial & Education Buildings are the fairgrounds' oldest permanent buildings.
 Built in 1928, this pair of rectangular exhibition halls are Spanish Mission Revival style or Mediterranean Revival style buildings.
 Atwood and Weeks, an architectural firm from Durham, designed the stucco-covered buildings.
 The twin buildings appear as a single structure because of their unified façade with tower-flanked entrances and glazed terra cotta ornamentation.
 Together, this building complex is 504 ft in length and 80 ft in depth.
 It was listed on the National Register of Historic Places in 1987 and is a Raleigh Historic Landmark.